Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

-Head Pressure in Aquarium and Pond Water Pumps
+Head Pressure in Aquarium and Pond Water Pumps/Filters

 - Simple Calculation Methods

-- Affect of Electromagnet design on Pump Head Pressure
+- Effect of Electromagnet design on Pump Head Pressure

 - Head Pressure Improvement Suggestions

-An aspect of any water pump (not air pump), including the water pump aspect of a filter such as an aquarium canister filter that many aquarium and pond keepers over look, yet can be a significant factor in choosing the correct pump is head pressure.
+An aspect of any water pump (not air pump), including the water pump aspect of an aquarium canister filter, a significant factor in choosing the correct pump is head pressure.

-I will attempt to describe in basic and more advanced terms this important aspect of "mating a correct water pump to your aquarium or pond application including the addition of a UV Sterilizer.
+I will attempt to describe in basic and more advanced terms the important aspect of "mating" a correct water pump to your aquarium or pond application, including the addition of placing a UV Sterilizer in the line up.

-The most simple description of head pressure is that this is the force (or resistance) placed on the "head" (outlet) of the pump by gravity, weight of the water column past this point, water features, and devices in-line past this point that often constrict or impede flow (such as UV Sterilizer, pond "spitter", fountain, waterfall feature, or Fluidized Filter all can affect head pressure.
+The most simple definition of head pressure is that this is the force (or resistance) placed on the "head" (OUTLET) of the pump by gravity.
+The weight of the water column past the point of the pump outlet and devices in-line past this point constrict or impede flow.
+A UV Sterilizer, pond "spitter", fountain, waterfall feature, or Fluidized Filter all can affect head pressure.

-In other words the ability to LIFT water while maintaining current (think torque in a truck that allows the "lifting" or pulling of a load up a hill), not simply move water on a level plain as in the current/flow directly out of the water pump with no pressure placed on the pumps flow.
+In other words the ability to LIFT water while maintaining current (think torque in a truck that allows the "lifting" or pulling of a load up a hill).
+This is not simply moving water on a level plain as flow, directly out of the water pump with no pressure placed on the pumps flow.

-Another way to think of this is to take a 5 gallon bucket full of water; to simply tip and pour out the water takes very little energy or "lift" (head pressure for our example), however if you were to climb a ladder and pour this same bucket would take more energy or lift (again head pressure in our example).
+Another way to think of this is to take a 5 gallon bucket full of water.
+To simply tip and pour water out of the bucket takes very little energy or "lift" (as an example of head pressure).
+However, if you were to climb a ladder and pour this same bucket, it would take more energy or lift to do so (again as an example of head pressure).

-The majority of aquarium and pond water pumps list their maximum head pressure, so this can be used for determining your end water flow (after head pressure is applied), which may be essential for not only determining the correct pump to purchase, but the correct UV Sterilizer (if desired) to be purchased since flow rate is a major factor in UVC Sterilization effectiveness.
+The majority of aquarium and pond water pumps list their maximum head pressure, so this can be used to determine the end water flow (after head pressure is applied).
+This may be essential for not only determining the correct pump to purchase, but the correct UV Sterilizer (if desired) to be purchased since flow rate is a MAJOR FACTOR in UVC Sterilization effectiveness.

-However the listed "GPH or "LPH" is almost always the flow rate directly out of the pump (head) without ANY pressure from tubing, devices, filter media, or even water or gravity applied.
+The listed "GPH or "LPH" is almost always the flow rate directly out of the pump (head) WITHOUT ANY pressure from tubing, devices, filter media, or even water or gravity applied.

 An example/analogy would be a car/truck engine: the rated horsepower is what the engine produces at the crank shaft, not the wheels after transmission, vehicle weight, etc is applied.
 So as a rough analogy; a 200 hp engine is going to work much better in a 2000 lb vehicle than a 10,000 vehicle.
 This analogy applies to a pumps rated flow rate before head pressure is applied.